-\begin{enumerate} \item \textit{Quadtree hierarchical geographic data structures} is a method that uses varying-size grid cells.
+In grid-based aggregations, the grid cell size could be fixed or varied. \textit{Grid line masking} and \textit{grid center masking} are two popular methods that use fixed-size grid cells.
+The grid line masking method relocates location points to the nearest edge of the grid cell in which they are contained~\cite{gupta2020preserving}.
+The grid center masking method relocates the location points to the centroid of the cell in which they are presently situated~\cite{leitner2004cartographic}. \begin{enumerate}[left=0pt] \item \textit{Quadtree hierarchical geographic data structures} is a method that uses varying-size grid cells.
 This method employs a quadtree methodology on an initial 1km$^{2}$ European grid and population data points to create a grid with varying sizes that can be adjusted according to local population density\cite{lagonigro2017quadtree}.
 In this approach, densely populated areas are divided into smaller square areas to ensure accurate data dissemination, while sparsely populated areas are grouped into larger areas to prevent the identification of individual data. \item \textit{Military Grid Reference System (MGRS)} protects sensitive point-based geospatial data with a focus on preventing the matching of points with their true underlying observations, such as street addresses.
 This method involves converting coordinates to the Military Grid Reference System (MGRS) and using digit switching for masking, allowing encryption at different spatial precision levels \cite{clarke2016multiscale}.
 The selection of the digit switching combination minimises differences in aggregate descriptive spatial statistics between the masked and unmasked data, with emphasis on the nearest neighbour statistic.
-Despite the computing time required for processing, the method offers new possibilities for protecting sensitive geospatial data, overcoming disadvantages of geometric point masking methods, such as the lack of control over parameters, compromised spatial analysis of distribution, and susceptibility to violations of geoprivacy associated with the use of high-resolution imagery and accurate data from Global Navigation Satellite Systems (GNSS).
-The proposed digit-switching method, which operates effectively across multiple nested spatial scales, addresses these limitations by allowing the analyst to choose a distribution that closely mimics the spatial distribution of unmasked data, ensuring suitability for spatial analysis based on aggregate descriptive statistics.
+Despite the large runtime, this method protect sensitive geospatial data, overcoming the disadvantages of geometric point masking methods, such as the lack of control over parameters, compromised spatial analysis of distribution, and susceptibility to violations of geoprivacy associated with the use of high-resolution imagery and accurate data from Global Navigation Satellite Systems (GNSS).
+The proposed digit-switching method, which operates effectively across multiple nested spatial scales, addresses these limitations by allowing the users to choose a distribution that closely mimics the spatial distribution of unmasked data, ensuring suitability for spatial analysis based on aggregate descriptive statistics. \end{enumerate}